 Customers will keep coming

 Customers see everything.
 So, if your employees are engaged and productive, customers will see that and keep coming.
-Everyone likes to work in a pleasant environment, so engage employees from the start in order to increase customer satisfaction.There are many reasons why the onboarding process is a must for every company, but let’s focus on things IT recruiter agencies should do in order to build a strategy for the process.
+Everyone likes to work in a pleasant environment, so engage employees from the start in order to increase customer satisfaction.There are many reasons why the employee onboarding process is a must for every company, but let’s focus on things IT recruiter agencies should do in order to build a strategy for the process.
 Let’s find out how you can make a remarkable first impression and convince new hire to stick to your brand.

 Starting before the first day